Reading Room (painting)

 Reading Room is an acrylic on canvas painting made by American artist Danielle Mckinney in 2022.
-Reading Room was first exhibited under "Golden Hour" at Marianne Boesky Gallery in New York City in 2022 (October 13-November 12).The painting explores themes of Black femininity, agency, rest, and solitude.
+Reading Room was first exhibited under "Golden Hour" at Marianne Boesky Gallery in New York City, from October 13 to November 12, 2022.
+The painting explores themes of Black femininity, agency, rest, and solitude.

 Description

 The work shows a nude black female figure reclined atop an electric blue surface within a blank, dimly lit interior.
 The chiaroscuro of the room creates a protective dimness, with the figure gently illuminated.
 The figure holds a book in her left hand positioned in front of her face, and in her right she holds a lit cigarette, representing the ultimate human sensation of taking a deep exhale.
 The bright orange of the lit cigarette, along with the figure’s bright orange painted finger and toenails serve as a moment to break up the moody atmosphere of the painting.The figure is depicted within her own home and is unaware of the gaze of the viewer, and her nudity serves in creating a portrait of natural comfort with the body away from prying eyes.